sbernheim4/premiere-mern-stack/README.md

     ├──.babelrc                    # Defines settings for babel transpiling ├──.env                        # Defines environment variables
     ├──.eslintrc                   # Defines rules for ESLint
-    ├──.gitignore                  # Files to be ignored by git/docker ├──.stylelintrc                # Defines rules for CSS/SCSS/LESS linting ├──HTMLTemplate.js             # HTML template used by webpack to generate static HTML page ├──package-lock.json           # Wizardy
+    ├──.gitignore                  # Files to be ignored by git ├──.stylelintrc                # Defines rules for CSS/SCSS/LESS linting ├──HTMLTemplate.js             # HTML template used by webpack to generate static HTML page ├──package-lock.json           # Wizardy